redtensor22/redtensor22.github.io/_posts/2018-11-19-linear_regression.md

     X_tX = X_t@X
     w_ls = (np.linalg.inv(X_tX))@(X_t@np.transpose(labels_in))

 After calculating the optimized least squares, I will look at a scatter plot of the actual features and labels overlaid with the predicted points from the regression, and calculate the mean square error of the prediction.
+{% highlight python %}

     plt.scatter(features_in,labels_in)
     plt.plot(np.transpose(features_in),X@w_ls,linestyle = '',marker='o',color='r',zorder=1)

     #find MSE
     print('the mean squared error of my model is',(np.mean((labels_in)-X@w_ls)**2))
+{% endhighlight %}

 The plot is shown below: